Organic Authority: Dr. Tehrany explains why are women more prone to ACL injuries than men?

 Recently, the leading digital publication focused on nutrition, wellness, natural beauty, and everything related to a healthy lifestyle, Organic Authority, has published a story about the reasons why women are more likely to tear their ACL than men.

-For the purpose of the story, editor Brianne Hogan, reached out to Dr. Armin Tehrany, a highly experienced and profoundly knowledgeable shoulder doctor, to ask for his professional opinion and with the help of an expert, understand why women are prone to suffering from ACL injuries.
+For the purpose of the story, editor Brianne Hogan, reached out to Dr. Armin Tehrany, a highly experienced and profoundly knowledgeable knee doctor, to ask for his professional opinion and with the help of an expert, understand why women are prone to suffering from ACL injuries.

-Reason number one: The anatomy of woman’s body
+Reason number one: The anatomy of a woman’s body

-According to Dr. Tehrany, one of the reasons for more ACL Injuries in women than men is the anatomy of female’s body.
+According to Dr. Tehrany, one of the reasons for more ACL Injuries in women than men is the anatomy of a female body.

 “The space around the ACL is smaller and narrower in women than men.
 Also, women have wider hips which leads to more stress on the ACL,” explains Dr. Tehrany.

 Another reason is biomechanics.
-Women have more flexible and mobile knee joints than men, and the increased mobility results in higher rate of ACL injuries.
+Women have more flexible and mobile knee joints than men, and the increased mobility results in a higher rate of ACL injuries.
 Moreover, the muscles that play a vital role for leg movements such as the hip, buttock, and thigh, may not be as strong and firm as in men, so the knee suffers from higher pressure while doing sports activities, and that leads to mild or severe ACL tears.

 Hormones can be to blame